OxWearables/ukb_download_and_prep_template/download_health_data/README.md

 ## To freshly download HES data (e.g after new releases):

 Before downloading any HES data for yourself, you should read the [UK Biobank guide on how to access data](http://biobank.ctsu.ox.ac.uk/~bbdatan/Accessing_UKB_data_v2.1.pdf).
+If you do this after a new release, please update `hesin_all.csv` in `/well/doherty/projects/UKBB/HES`.

 ### Download steps
 1. Follow the [UKB guide to access the data portal](http://biobank.ctsu.ox.ac.uk/~bbdatan/Accessing_UKB_data_v2.1.pdf).